tdiprima/VisionGuard/README.md

   - `OUTLINE`: Highlight detected text regions with bounding boxes.
   - `MASK`: Obscure detected text regions for privacy purposes.
+  - `BURN`: Apply a semi-transparent red overlay to detected text regions.
   - `EXPORT_TO_FOLDER`: Save processed images and metadata to a designated folder.
   - `FLAG_FOR_REVIEW`: Mark images as needing further review by adding a "QUARANTINE" watermark.